Rafael del Riego: The Great Overseas Expedition

+Ferdinand VII returned to the old project of subjugating us and prepared a great expedition which he called the “Buenos Aires expedition”.
+This was the report he spread and caused even the Argentines themselves to believe, leading them to prepare their defences; but in reality it was intended for the Kingdom of Mexico.
+His secret camarilla had represented to him that, since this was the most valuable part of the monarchy because of its wealth, population and greater proximity to Spain, it should be secured at all costs, after which possession of it would permit the recovery of the other territories in both Americas.
+Convinced of this, Ferdinand entrusted the expedition to Calleja, having first honoured him with the title of Count of Calderón, as the person best suited to carry out the enterprise because of his knowledge of the country.

 Later life

 The new progressive government promoted Riego to field marshal and appointed him Captain General of Galicia, post which he did not assume and, in January 1821, he took up a new appointment as Captain General of Aragon, and moved to Zaragoza.
 On 18 June, he married his cousin Maria Teresa del Riego.
 On 4 September 1821, because of a failed republican revolt, he was demoted and transferred to barracks at Lleida and, later, to Castelló de Farfaña.

 However, Riego's popularity grew, and in March 1822, he was elected to the Cortes Generales and became the president of the Cortes the following February.